CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/http/execute-http-request/execute-http-request-block-1.md

 This example will send a [GET][] request to `https://test-shop.com/api/items` using [HTTP 1.1][HTTP11] with no authentication which requires [Http Credentials][Http Credentials Property] to be `null`.

-Note that the result of executing a [Http Request][Http Request Property] is dependent on the [API][] that the request is being made to.
+Note that the result of executing an [Http Request][Http Request Property] is dependent on the [API][] that the request is being made to.

 #### Properties